Hamburger

 Limited liability company

-There is no specific prohibition against a local director or corporate secretary being provided by a third-party service provider.
+There is no specific prohibition against a local director or corporate secretary being provided by a 3rd-party service provider.
 Please note however, that a corporate secretary is not legally required, unless it is a publicly listed company.

 Ireland